wadik-h/VideoEditor/README.md

 # VideoEditor

-This little VideoEditor is made specially for DVR captured Videos.
+This little Video Editor is made especially for analog videos that are recorded with an DVR.
 If you have Skyzone Goggles you may notice some disturbance strips across the Video.
 To remove or reduce this disturbances you can use this little programm and follow the way its done in the Video.
 You can also change the video format from 4:3 to 16:9 by set the wanted resolution.